unionai/unionai-docs/source/api/flytekit-sdk/index.md

 # Flytekit SDK

-[`flytekit` Python](https://github.com/flyteorg/flytekit) is the Python Library for easily authoring, testing, deploying, and interacting with Flyte tasks, workflows, and launch plans.
+[Flytekit Python](https://github.com/flyteorg/flytekit) is the Python Library for easily authoring, testing, deploying, and interacting with Flyte tasks, workflows, and launch plans.

 ```{list-table}
 :header-rows: 0